 Conclusion

-Taxes are a chore, but HST Netfile is one of the better government tools out there to help with filing a return.
-It is fairly robust and rarely crashes.
+Taxes may be a pain, but HST Netfile is one of the better government services available to assist with filing your return.
+It is quite robust and rarely crashes.

 The key is preparation.
-Have your business number, your access code, and your totals written down on a sticky note before you start.
-Do not fear the Netfile service.
-Use it to get your obligations cleared so you can focus on what matters: growing your business, serving your customers, and enjoying everything services in Canada have to offer.
+Have your business number, your access code, and your totals ready on a sticky note before you begin.
+Don’t be afraid of Netfile.
+Use it to get your affairs in order so you can get back to more important things like growing your business, serving your customers, and enjoying all the services that Canada has to offer.

 You have got this.
 Hit submit, save that confirmation number, and go grab a coffee.
 You earned it.